Nathaniel Backus House: Design

 The Nathaniel Backus House's construction date is unknown, but it is believed to have been around 1750.
 The History of Norwich, Connecticut places it around 1734 and mentions a highway being added in 1750 that went past Nathaniel Backus's house.
 The Daughters of the American Revolution indicated that it dates from 1750 in the 1970 National Historic Register of Places nomination.

 The house originally stood on Broadway Street in the center of Norwich, Connecticut.
 It was originally Colonial at its time of construction, but has been modified to Greek Revival style.
 The renovation itself may date to around 1825.
 (Note: Connecticut: A Guide to Its Roads, Lore and People uses 1825–1830 as its date, but records show its existence before 1750.
 The date, however, approximates the substantial renovations and alterations to the house.)
 The house is a white two-story clapboarded structure with its gable end facing the street.
 The three-bay facade faces south and the front entrance is located on the left bay.
 The eaves cornice is decorated with mutules that span the length of the gable ends and combines with the roof cornice to make a pediment that encloses an elliptical window in the center.
 The window is of the "rising sun" pattern with glass panes radiating out through two rings.
 The entrance on the left of the facade has a paneled door that is enclosed in a rectangular frame, supported by Ionic columns and framed by fluted moldings.
 The frames of the six-over-six windows project slightly from the clapboard exterior.
 The foundation and steps to the house are of stone.

 Two chimneys were added, and there were additional alterations to the window and door openings on the northeast and southwest sides of the house.
-The Connecticut Historical Commission believe that the central door and window alterations were completed as part of the Greek Revival renovations.
+The Connecticut Historical Commission believed that the central door and window alterations were completed as part of the Greek Revival renovations.
 Luyster states, "Further investigation would undoubtedly reveal additional changes in the interior, including changes in the position of the fireplaces and their chimney connections."